oh-facts/mizu/README.md

 ```

 ## Contributions
-Open issue and make pr.
+Open issue and make pr for anything.
 Off the top of my head, nothing comes to mind.
+If you wan't, you can attempt a linux / mac port.
+Linux port will require making sure it compiles and updating `build.sh` to match the current
+`build.bat`.
+For a mac port, you'd likely have to make an opengl 3.3 backend for the renderer.
+This would be quite a bit of work since the 4.5 backend is about 900 loc.

 ## Project Structure
 - `asset_cache.cpp` : texture cache and asset system